 Challenges and Opportunities

 The Greenway Trail through the site is busy with bicycle and pedestrian traffic in both directions. with bicyclists exiting the Hawthorne Bridge, boaters carrying boats up to 60 feet long from the Portland Boathouse to the Holman Pier, and people heading from parking areas to OMSI frequently crossing the trail path.
 Developing parallel trails to separate bicyclists and pedestrians minimizes conflicts, but increasing pavement in the Willamette Greenway may conflict with goals for increasing native vegetation and stormwater control.
 Laying back the bank for habitat improvements could offer opportunities for grade-separated crossings such as an underpass.
-Design alternatives consider how to maximize safe movement through the site while maintaining adequate area to meet Greenway goals for environmental protection.
+Design concepts explored how to maximize safe movement through the site while maintaining adequate area to meet Greenway goals for environmental protection.